Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

+We assume that the impurity bonds occupy a cubic sublattice $\mathcal{L}$ of the cubic host lattice $\Lambda$.
+As it turns out, this case supports antiferromagnetic order {in the Ising model}. {Some results of this calculation will later help us to establish that the disordered case, in contrast, orders ferromagnetically.}

-When the number of sites $|\mathcal{L}|$ in the superlattice and $|\Lambda|$ in the cubic host lattice $\Lambda$ are finite and not too large, evaluation of the energy (\ref{eq: final effective Ising Hamiltonian a}) for all Ising spin configurations is possible by exact evaluation of the Ising kernel $J^{(\mathrm{I})}_{\tilde{\vv{r}}-\tilde{\vv{r}}'}$ defined in Eq.\ (\ref{eq: final effective Ising Hamiltonian c}).
+If the cubic host lattice $\Lambda$ and the superlattice $\mathcal{L}$ are finite and not too large, it is possible to calculate the energy (\ref{eq: final effective Ising Hamiltonian a}) for all Ising spin configurations by exact evaluation of the Ising kernel $J^{(\mathrm{I})}_{\tilde{\vv{r}}-\tilde{\vv{r}}'}$ defined in Eq.~(\ref{eq: final effective Ising Hamiltonian c}).
 In the thermodynamic limit, $|\Lambda|\to\infty$, with $n^{\,}_{\mathrm{imp}}$ held fixed, this approach is not possible anymore.
-Instead, we shall restrict ourselves to a few ordered Ising configurations, which have a good chance to realize the ground state, and compare their energies.
+Instead, we shall restrict ourselves to a few long range-ordered Ising configurations that are likely candidates for the ground state, and compare their energies.

 The ferromagnetic Ising configuration is described by